Why Google PageRank Is the Wrong Indicator to Focus On

 If you haven’t focused on this aspect of your optimization while investing in increased content, it’s a great time to get back to basics.
 Everything you build relies on that solid foundation.

 If getting links is a weakness in your overall content strategy, the good news is that this is a relatively easy problem to fix.
 It helps to start by understanding what kind of link profile your site or company currently has, and how you can improve it.
-Here are some additional resources to help you think through your link building efforts:

 Once you’ve got a handle on your website’s link profile and ongoing link building campaign, it’s time to make sure that you’re integrating link building as a core practice with your content development.
 This needs to start before you begin writing, maybe before you begin brainstorming topics.
 Here are some relevant questions to ask yourself: